SvenVw/fdm/README.md

-# FDM: Transforming Farm Data into Actionable Insights
+# MINAS2 Fork of FDM: Transforming Farm Data into Actionable Insights

+This repository represents the MINAS2 fork of the Farm Data Model (FDM) project.
 The Farm Data Model (FDM) is an open-source project designed to empower data-driven decision-making in agriculture.
 By providing a standardized, flexible, and extensible schema for organizing and analyzing farm data, FDM enables seamless data integration, analysis, and ultimately, improved farm management practices and lowering environmental impact.

 <img src="/fdm-docs/static/img/fdm-high-resolution-logo.png" alt="FDM Logo" height="250px">

-## Key Features & Benefits
+## Key Features & Benefits  (Inherited from FDM)

 * **Standardized Schema:** FDM's core strength lies in its robust, well-defined schema.
 This structure ensures consistency and interoperability, allowing diverse agricultural data sources to seamlessly integrate and communicate.
 This structured approach facilitates easier data analysis and exchange between different farm management systems and platforms.
 * **Single Source of Truth:**  FDM adheres to the principle of a single source of truth, meaning that each piece of information is stored in only one place within the schema.
 This eliminates data conflicts and inconsistencies, ensuring data integrity and reliability.